Church of the Resurrection, Kokshetau: Description

 The cathedral is located in the northern part of Kokshetau on the shores of Lake Kopa.
 It was built in the style of Russian church architecture of the 19th century.
 It offers space for up to 1,500 people.

 The floor plan of the nave is square, on the eastern side there is a bell tower that is connected to the nave.
 On the nave there are rotundas at the four corners, which are decorated with a golden dome.
 Each of these rotundas has eight windows.
 In the middle is the central dome, which is also located on a rotunda with twelve windows.

 All pillars between the windows of the rotunda are adorned with flat Corinthian pilasters.
 The bell tower begins at the height of the eaves and is also square with a round part at the top.
 The top is a dome with a golden tip.

-In the tower there are twelve bells that were cast in Tutayev (Yaroslavl Oblast, Russian Federation).
+In the bell tower, there are twelve bells that were cast in Tutayev (Yaroslavl Oblast, Russian Federation).
 The bells were consecrated on April 9, 2017, and were placed in the bell tower over the next two days.